WITS/Q.js/README.md

 All elements, as well as documents and document fragments can be queried for elements.

 > The result of the query will always be one of two things: an HTMLCollection or an Element.
 The result will be an Element if and only if the result has length 1.
-If you're unsure what the length of your query will be, just use `.do()` to perform actions on all of the results.
+If you're unsure what the length of the result will be, just use `do` to perform actions on all of the results.

 ### q(String query)
 Call the `q` method on any DOM node in order to query its contents with a CSS selector `query`.